Skechers U.S.A. (NYSE:SKX) Updates Q4 2022 Earnings Guidance

 Skechers U.S.A.
 (NYSE:SKX – Get Rating) updated its fourth quarter 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $0.30-$0.40 for the period, compared to the consensus earnings per share estimate of $0.51.
 The company issued revenue guidance of $1.73 billion-$1.77 billion, compared to the consensus revenue estimate of $1.79 billion.

-A number of institutional investors and hedge funds have recently bought and sold shares of the business.
-Fuller & Thaler Asset Management Inc. purchased a new stake in shares of Skechers U.S.A. during the first quarter valued at approximately $10,313,000.
-Dimensional Fund Advisors LP boosted its stake in shares of Skechers U.S.A. by 9.2% during the first quarter.
-Dimensional Fund Advisors LP now owns 2,145,473 shares of the textile maker’s stock valued at $87,454,000 after purchasing an additional 181,445 shares during the period.
-Price T Rowe Associates Inc. MD boosted its stake in shares of Skechers U.S.A. by 6.3% during the second quarter.
-Price T Rowe Associates Inc. MD now owns 2,784,301 shares of the textile maker’s stock valued at $99,065,000 after purchasing an additional 165,147 shares during the period.
-Bridgewater Associates LP purchased a new stake in shares of Skechers U.S.A. during the first quarter valued at approximately $4,078,000.
-Finally, Capital Research Global Investors boosted its stake in shares of Skechers U.S.A. by 4.8% during the first quarter.
-Capital Research Global Investors now owns 2,200,000 shares of the textile maker’s stock valued at $89,672,000 after purchasing an additional 100,000 shares during the period.
-81.64% of the stock is currently owned by institutional investors.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Price T Rowe Associates Inc. MD increased its position in Skechers U.S.A. by 6.3% in the second quarter.
+Price T Rowe Associates Inc. MD now owns 2,784,301 shares of the textile maker’s stock worth $99,065,000 after purchasing an additional 165,147 shares during the period.
+Capital Research Global Investors grew its position in shares of Skechers U.S.A. by 4.8% during the 1st quarter.
+Capital Research Global Investors now owns 2,200,000 shares of the textile maker’s stock worth $89,672,000 after buying an additional 100,000 shares during the period.
+Dimensional Fund Advisors LP grew its position in shares of Skechers U.S.A. by 9.2% during the 1st quarter.
+Dimensional Fund Advisors LP now owns 2,145,473 shares of the textile maker’s stock worth $87,454,000 after buying an additional 181,445 shares during the period.
+Charles Schwab Investment Management Inc. grew its position in shares of Skechers U.S.A. by 2.6% during the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 1,149,734 shares of the textile maker’s stock worth $46,864,000 after buying an additional 28,868 shares during the period.
+Finally, First Trust Advisors LP grew its position in shares of Skechers U.S.A. by 22.8% during the 1st quarter.
+First Trust Advisors LP now owns 536,461 shares of the textile maker’s stock worth $21,866,000 after buying an additional 99,532 shares during the period.
+81.64% of the stock is currently owned by institutional investors and hedge funds.

 About Skechers U.S.A.